YehezkielSaragih/E-Commerce-Analysis/README.md

     ```

 ## Note
-I know this project really simple and doesn't explaine much, but you can leave a feedback.
+I know this project really simple and doesn't explain much, but you can leave a feedback.
 Please feel free to leave comments or critism and suggestions on areas where I can improve.
 Your input is greatly appreciated.